DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 5. If you want text to wrap around the image, select the image and then choose Object > Object Export Options.

 ![Image](images/InD_anchor6-Object_Export_Options.png)

-	a.
-Display the EPUB and HTML options panel.
+6. Display the EPUB and HTML options panel.
-	b.
-Check the Custom Layout option and then choose Float Left or Float Right from the menu.
+7. Check the Custom Layout option and then choose Float Left or Float Right from the menu.
-	c.
-In order to specify the desired amount of space between the image and the text, choose the image, display the Text Wrap box, click the second option, and specify the amount of space in each box.
+8. In order to specify the desired amount of space between the image and the text, choose the image, display the Text Wrap box, click the second option, and specify the amount of space in each box.

 ![Image](images/InD_anchor7-textwrap.png)

 You might also want to do this to adjust how the image appears in the print edition.

 ![Image](images/InD_anchor8-printadjust.png)